 On the walks below, you follow the Norfolk coast path.
 Once you get to the beach, you can walk for hours.
 However, the tidal stream on Brancaster beach does cut off your path on both walks so you will need to either go back on yourself or take the path through the Salt marshes on the Gypsy Lane walk.

 Walk no. 1 – Bird reserve – Tichwell

 From Titchwell Manor, turn left and walk to the end of the village.
 Take the path to the bird reserve and follow it down to the beach.
 It can get quite busy here with bird watchers on the salt marsh, but once you have left this behind, you’ll end up at a quieter part of Brancaster beach.

-Turn right from Titchwell Manor and walk to the other end of the village.
-Turn left just after St. Mary’s church into the woodlands.
-From here, it’s a lovely walk through woodlands and the salt marsh.
-You might find that it is only you walking down to the beach.
+Turn right from Titchwell Manor and walk to the other end of the village and go left just after St. Mary’s church into the woodlands.
+From here, it’s a lovely walk through the woods and the salt marshes to Brancaster beach.
+It is pretty quiet most of the time, and you hardly bump into anybody.
 I was pretty amazed about this, especially as the North Norfolk coast is very popular.
 You turn left up to the tidal stream when you get to the beach.
 Look out for the seal colony here.
 It’s a lovely sight to watch them play in the water.

-As mentioned, Holkham beach is a stunning beach but can be very crowded.
-Another one of my favourite walks is taking the Norfolk coastal path at Burnham Deepdale.
-Look carefully around as you will spot a lot of samphires here.
+As mentioned earlier, Holkham beach is a stunning beach but can be very crowded.
+Instead, I can highly recommend taking the Norfolk coastal path at Burnham Deepdale, which is covered with samphire.
 Fancy a bit to eat here?
-I highly recommend The Jolly Saylor in Brancaster Staithe.
-It is a traditional pub, which hasn’t changed since the last time I was here, 15 years ago.
-For Holkham beach, a very popular and an excellent place to eat and drink is the Victoria Inn at the Holkham Estate.
+Check out The Jolly Saylor in Brancaster Staithe.
+It is a traditional pub, which hasn’t changed since the last time I was here, around 2004.
+For Holkham beach, a popular and excellent place to eat and drink is the Victoria Inn at the Holkham Estate.

 Note: views are my own and this post is not sponsored